qingemeng/410project/README.md

 ## Preparing data/model/indices etc for the Application

-### Data: We are using the public data set on big query https://cloud.google.com/bigquery/public-data/stackoverflow
+#### Data: Public data set on big query https://cloud.google.com/bigquery/public-data/stackoverflow is used
 #### Preprocessing
 Stack overflow answer body, votes, comments as well as the url are retrieved and processed.
 We are using BigQuery to get the table, storing it on Google Cloud Storage, and export csv from there.